 Law (Senior Status) is a two-year LLB programme for advanced students (those with a degree in another discipline).
 It is primarily designed for graduates who wish to obtain a qualifying law degree but will also be of interest to those non-law graduates who have an interest in reading law as a second academic degree.

-Why study English and European Law at Queen Mary?
+Why study Senior Status Law at Queen Mary?

 Queen Mary University of London is a member of the prestigious Russell Group, which represents the 24 leading universities in the UK.
 The Russell Group is made up of universities including Oxford, Cambridge and a number of our fellow London institutions such as UCL, Imperial, LSE and King’s College.
 Russell Group universities are committed to the highest levels of academic excellence in both teaching and research and attract the highest quality students from all over the world.